Dr. Steve Zornetzer, who has been serving as an informal advisor to Ice911 Research, recently took the post as interim Executive Director.

-Dr. Steve Zornetzer recently retired from NASA’s Ames Research Center in Silicon Valley as Associate Center Director for Research and Technology.
-In his 20 years with NASA, he also served as Deputy Center Director, Director of Information Sciences and Technology and Acting Center Director.
-Since his retirement, he has served as an informal advisor to Ice911.
+Steve retired from NASA’s Ames Research Center as an Associate Center Director for Research and Technology.
+In his 20 years with NASA, he also served as Deputy Center Director, Director of Information Sciences and Technology, and Acting Center Director.

-In an effort to get to know Steve a little more, we asked him three very BIG questions:
+In an effort to get to know Steve a little more, we asked him three big questions:

 Steve: One of the most incredible projects I was involved with while working with NASA was the Kepler mission.
 Kepler was a mission designed to find other planets orbiting around other stars (like the earth orbits around our star, the sun).
 When the mission first began in 2009 ( I attended the launch at Kennedy Space Center) no one knew with any certainty that there were other planets, no less earth-like planets that could potentially sustain life as we know it, orbiting around other stars.
 We had never seen one before.
 Kepler discovered nearly 5,000 planets orbiting around other stars with almost 400 of those so called, "Goldilocks" planets, that had surface conditions similar enough to our own earth that life, as we know it, could potentially exist.
 That means we, the people of planet earth, are probably not alone in the Universe as the only planet with living organisms!
 I think that's an incredible discovery!